 Start simple and nutrient-dense

 Pick ripe, unbruised produce and cook firm fruits and vegetables until they mash easily.
-Include iron-rich foods over time (for example, meats, beans, lentils, or iron-fortified infant cereal).
+Over time, include iron-rich foods such as meats, beans, lentils, or iron-fortified infant cereal.

 Go easy on “extras”